AdobeDocs/campaign-standard.pt-BR/help/channels/using/event-transactional-messages.md

 * **Mensagens** transacionais: Para excluir uma mensagem transacional, a mensagem deve ser despublicada e não pausada.

    Se a mensagem transacional não for publicada, a configuração do evento também precisará ser despublicada para excluir com êxito sua mensagem transacional, a menos que outra mensagem transacional seja vinculada ao evento correspondente.
-Para obter mais informações sobre como cancelar a publicação de uma mensagem transacional, consulte esta [seção](../../channels/using/event-transactional-messages.md#unpublishing-a-transactional-message).
+For more information on how to unpublish a transactional message, refer to this [section](../../channels/using/event-transactional-messages.md#unpublishing-a-transactional-message).

    >[!CAUTION]
    >